-10.3.1.3 Preparing Applications That Contain Portlets
+15.3.1.3 Preparing Applications That Contain Portlets

-In JDeveloper 11g, by default, WebCenter applications do not contain the Portlets project.
-If your WebCenter 10.1.3.x application contains portlets, then after you migrate the application, the application continues to include the Portlets project.
+In JDeveloper 11g, WebCenter applications do not contain the Portlets project.
+However, if your WebCenter 10.1.3.x application contains portlets, it will continue to include the Portlets project even after migration.
 Therefore, you must manually remove the Portlets project from your WebCenter application before you migrate it.

-Note: If your application does not contain portlets, then you can skip this section.
+Note: If your application does not contain portlets, you can skip this section.